mggger/embed-docs/docs/intro.md

 ## Conclusion
 Embed offers comprehensive tools for creating, integrating, and optimizing chatbots, ensuring they remain valuable user resources.
-For further information, [contact us](/contact).
+For further information.